ykaih/ykaih.github.io/_pages/cv.md

 * **1/2020 - 6/2020: Quantitative Risk Research Intern**<br>
   *Southeast Asia Department, Asian Development Bank, Philippines*
   * Employed econometric models to translate the climate physical impact on fisheries and mangrove forests to economic losses in Southeast Asia
-  * Used non-marke valuation data to estimate the economic losses of leaking plastic waste to the ocean in Southeast Asia
+  * Used non-market valuation data to estimate the economic losses of leaking plastic waste to the ocean in Southeast Asia

 * **9/2019 - 12/2019, 9/2020 - 12/2020: Instructor**<br>
   *Department of Agricultural Economics, Texas A&M University, United States*